Elucidation/Go-Computational-Fluid-Dynamics/README.md

 ![Example sim](https://github.com/Elucidation/Go-Computational-Fluid-Dynamics/blob/master/1d_simN400x400S.png)

-This is visualized by drawing each step as a column in a Steps x N sized PNG image.
+This is visualized by drawing each step as a column in a N x Steps sized PNG image.
+Each column slice is one time step.

 The color of the pixel is dictated by the pressure (say white is max pressure in that timestep), or based on overall diffusion.